TomPrete/nps_workshop/README.md

 __Open DevTools from Chrome's main menu:__

 Click __Customize and control Google Chrome__ (the 3 vertical dots in the upper right hand corner of the Chrome Web Browser) and then select __More Tools > Developer Tools__.
 Navigate to the __Console__ tab.

 If your `app.js` file was loaded correctly into your HTML file when your refresh your `index.html` page with the Chrome Dev Tools Console panel open you should see 2 things printed, `Hello Hacker!` and the file path to your `index.html` file (Ex: `file:///Users/taprete/us_national_parks/index.html`)

 Let’s open up the `app.js` file in our Text Editor (VSCode).
 You can see on the first two lines of `app.js` we have two console.logs: `console.log('Hello Hackers!’)` and `console.log(location.href)`.
 This is what’s being printed out in our Console.

-## Release 1: Getting National Park Data and Displaying National Parks
+## Release 1: Getting National Park Data

 For Release 1 we’ll be using the National Park’s API to get National Parks based on our search query.

 First, we’ll need to get an API key to use the NPS API.
 Visit the NPS [Get Started](https://www.nps.gov/subjects/developer/get-started.htm) page and Signup to receive an API Key to access National Park Service Data.

 Once you sign up you should receive an email with your API Key.
 Your API key is a unique identifier used to authenticate you when you’re making API Calls.

 You should receive an email that looks something like this from __Your National Park Service API key__
 ```
-Your API key for __YOUR EMAIL is:
+Your API key for YOUR EMAIL is:
 YOUR API KEY SHOULD DISPLAY HERE
 You can start using this key to make web service requests.
 Simply pass your key in the URL when making a web request.
 Here's an example:
 https://developer.nps.gov/api/v1/parks?parkCode=acad&api_key=YOUR_API KEY SHOULD DISPLAY HERE